engraving-challenges/main/README.md

 #### Instructions

-If you're interested in participating in this adventure, check out these instructions:
+If you're interested in participating in this adventure, check out these instructions.
+Note that we're actively working on them - while the content will not change much, expect that they'll be reorganized during the weekend.

 1. [Goals and rules of the challenges](1-goals-and-rules.md)
 2. [Basic concepts of version control](2-version-control-intro.md)